Facebook Tracking Pixel

 One of the most significant differences between the EAA and other pieces of accessibility legislation is the focus on specific products and services rather than types of discrimination.

-But, what are the specific technologies that are covered?
+But, what are the specific technologies that EAA requirements apply to?
 Here’s a comprehensive list:

 • ICT products like computers, smartphones, tablets, and other digital devices.